preseverence/BrokenEvent.FLVEx/README.md

 ## Features

 * Packet timestamps fix.
-Tthis will fix length for semibroken video streams.
+This will fix length for semibroken video streams.
 * Packet filtering.
 Will filter all packets, which aren't supported by videoplayers from videostream.
 Remain packets will be:
   * AMFMetadata
   * VideoPayload